Business Ideas for University Students

 2. Buying and selling used textbooks, furniture or clothes

-3. Vehicles – cheap cars, scooters etc.
+3. Vehicles such as cheap cars, scooters etc.

-4. Handmade crafts – t-shirts, jewellery, clothing
+4. Handmade crafts such t-shirts, jewellery, clothing

 5. Stock photos

-6. Software-as-a-service, Product-as-a-service solutions, platform solution development (large scale potential businesses)
+6. Software-as-a-service, Product-as-a-service solutions, platform solution development (large-scale potential businesses)

 The earlier you get in, the better.
 The nature of start-ups is that you’ll likely pivot